 Obviously before they were hung.

 The dresser.
 What I had the hardest time with was the handles.
 Initially I spray painted them (what I thought to be) a light pink.
 The contrast between the white and the pink through made them to look like they were dipped in Pepto Bismol.
 And, they are brass--but I didn't sand them.
 The pink paint immediately started chipping/peeling off.
 I then got a textured spray paint that almost looked like sand.
 I sprayed on top of the pink with a little showing through... and couldn't decide if I loved or hated it.
 With the help of some friends we thought it made it a bit beachy... which is fine if it were, um, in a condo.
 It just didn't work for our big girl room.
 So, I took some of my white acrylic enamel paint and added some light green acrylic craft paint.
 I sponged it on the sand looking layer and it worked.
 It is so faint it's almost white, but enough that it's not.
+Also, the quilt hanging is so precious to me.
+I have a tender spot in my heart for handmade quilts and when Sam was christened a sweet woman in our church who works with all the local pastors gave it to us.
+A friend of hers made the quilt, and the detail and perfection is overwhelming.
+I hope Sam will cherish it as much as I do.

 I love that everything has a story.
 Even the roller shades!
 We went with those because they are room darkening (obviously the picture is contradicting me) and more "energy efficient."
 Our upstairs rooms are hot in the summer and cold in the winter, so we've made a few changes to help with that this summer.